Mantel Decorating Ideas: 4 Easy Steps for Your Home Decor

 Texture (branches, plants, woven items, wood, fabric, books)

-1 or 2 main accent colours that visually connect with items in the rest of your room
+One or two main accent colours that visually connect with items in the rest of your room

-Whether you’re inspired by your key piece, your fireplace brick/stone or other accents in your room, choose a colour/palette that works with your space.
-If you have a versatile key piece, you’ll be able to change your colour palette seasonally or whenever you get your period if you’re like me.
+Whether you’re inspired by your foundation piece, your fireplace brick/stone or other accents in your room, choose a palette that works with your space.
+If you have a versatile foundation piece, you’ll be able to change your colour palette seasonally or whenever you get your period if you’re like me.

-People often think that Symmetry and Balance are the same things when it comes to the World of Decorating.
+People often think that symmetry and balance are the same things.
 In fact, while they have the same ‘end result’, they each go about it in very different ways.

 (Visual weight means that items might be different from each other in size and colour, but they carry the same ‘visual weight’ so that one doesn’t appear stronger than the other)